Asbestos Survey & Assessment Reports

 Demolition/ Refurbishment surveys (Previously known as Type 3 surveys)

-Are conducted when a building has been exposed to asbestos during refurbishment or demolition works.
-This type of survey is intrusive and involves partially demolishing the structure to ensure ALL suspect materials are detected, along with consulting prior asbestos surveys of the building and conducting sampling to establish the level of contamination within an area.
+Are conducted when a building has been exposed to asbestos during refurbishment, demolition works or natural disasters.
+This type of survey is intrusive and involves partially demolishing the structure to ensure ALL suspect materials are detected, along with consulting any prior asbestos surveys of the building and conducting both bulk and filter sampling to establish the level of contamination within an area.

 Are undertaken to determine the current condition of the asbestos containing materials and provide recommendations for future maintenance.
 The assessment concentrates on the likelihood of fibre release from ACMs.
 A material risk score is given for each ACM and considers four main parameters to determine the risk of fibre release: